Unsupervised learning#

 K-means clustering#

-• This type of algorithm tries to assign class labels (i.e. generate clusters) frm unlabelled data.
+• This type of algorithm tries to assign class labels (i.e. generate clusters) from unlabelled data.

-• There are many types of algorithm, but K-means is a great place to start.
+• There are many different clustering algorithms, but K-means is a great place to start.

 How does it work?#